The following information addresses the most important aspects of voter registration and elections in the Borough of Ringwood:

 General Elections are held on the Tuesday immediately following the first Monday in November.
 Polls are open from 6 am – 8 pm.

-- July 28 - Deadline for Petitions for School Board Election Candidates for General Election - School Board Candidate Kit Information
+July 31 - Nomination Petition Filing Deadline for School Election Candidates for General Election

-- October 14 - Last day to Register to Vote in the General Election
+October 17 - Last Day to Register to Vote in General Election.
+Superintendent of Elections/Commission of Registration's office open until 9:00 pm

-- October 28 - Last day to apply for Mail-in Ballot by mail for General Election
+October 31 - Last Day to Apply for Mail-In Ballot by Mail for General Election

-- November 4 - General Election Day.
-Polls open 6 am - 8 pm.
-See sample ballot for polling location
+November 7 - General Election Day - polls open 6 am - 8 pm

 If you have recently moved to Ringwood or moved to a different part of town; if you are newly married or if you are currently not registered to vote in Ringwood; please stop by the Borough Clerk's office during normal business hours to update your information or register to vote.